 Chatbots such as OpenAI's ChatGPT, Google's Gemini, Perplexity AI, Anthropic's Claude, or Microsoft's Copilot appear confident in the answers they provide.
 However, their answers are not always logical nor stand up to scrutiny.
 If a person relies upon chatbots to do their work, they will miss out on critical opportunities to develop the ways of thinking necessary to detect problems with AI generated answers.

-Any use case of genAI not explicitly mentioned should be handled under the philosophy of "Ask First".
+Any use case of genAI not explictily mention should be handled under the philosophy of "Ask First".
 Using genAI tools during the course in ways that are inconsistent with this policy shall be violations of Academic Integrity.
+Students should be prepared to explain any of their submitted work at any time.

 Consequences